 Most secular people have an a priori assumption that miracles are not possible since all events can be explained by natural causes, even if we have yet to surmise those causes.
 But why must the acceptance of modern science as the explanation for some extraordinary phenomena entail a rejection of all other explanations, divine or otherwise?
 Can’t scientific explanations coexist with miraculous causes?
 Or, are they mutually exclusive?

 Granted we are more likely to believe that events in nature are caused by natural means, but does this mean the natural world is solely sufficient to provide a satisfactory explanation for all phenomena in the world?

 If some events cannot be explained by natural causes, then those events have some other non-natural explanation.
 (Sidebar: The popular bumper sticker from some years back “Stuff happens,” or something like it, is patently false.
-All events have causes.
-“Stuff” is an event.
+All events that occur in the material universe have causes.
+“Stuff” is an event in the material universe.
 Therefore, “stuff” has a cause!).
 If some events have non-natural explanations, then we have good reason to believe that God exists, since God is a non-natural agent.
-If we have good reason to believe God exists, then we have reason to hope that God may intervene.
+If we have reasons to believe God exists, then we have reason to hope that God may intervene.
 Thus, hope is reasonable, given that God exists.